A picture of prison bars up close with a brick floor

 This ruling makes it clear that “Texas voters with disabilities deserve better,” the court concluded.
 “And the ADA and Section 504 demand more.”

-“This decision not only validates the inequitable barriers faced by Texans with disabilities when voting—it puts a stake in the ground that nothing short of true, meaningful voting accessibility is acceptable under the law,” said Jennifer Martinez, CEO of The Arc of Texas.
+“This decision doesn’t just validate the inequitable barriers faced by Texans with disabilities when voting.
+It puts a stake in the ground that nothing short of true, meaningful voting accessibility is acceptable under the law,” said Jennifer Martinez, CEO of The Arc of Texas.
 “This ruling recognizes the powerful testimony from our members who bravely shared their experiences in court.
 Their voices changed history.”

 S.B.
 1, enacted in 2021 under the guise of election integrity, imposed a maze of restrictions that disproportionately harmed voters with disabilities.
 Among its most damaging provisions, the law: